 Quantities: A small bag will dye ~150g of fibre a medium shade and a large bag will dye ~500g of fibre a medium shade.
 A typical wool skein is 100g.

 Key Modifiers: Indigo can be used to overdye other colours, such as yellows, to produce greens.
 Choosing to not discard the first batch of water, above, will keep the yellow dye elements and allow you to achieve more teal blues.

 Overall Colourfastness: Excellent.

 For the classic deep indigo colour, you will want to use indigo powder.
-Indigo powder is fairly complex and time consuming for us to extract and process, so, for affordability, dried indigo leaves can’t be beat as a local source of blue dye.
+Indigo powder is fairly complex and time consuming for us to extract and process.
+If you’re looking for an affordable way to explore indigo in small quantities, dried indigo leaves can’t be beat as a local source of blue dye.

 Natural colour grown with care

 This natural plant dye was grown with care on our small farm in Nova Scotia’s Annapolis Valley.
 All of our dye plant material is dried on site immediately after harvest to preserve quality and maximum vibrancy of colour.